jawadibrahimshopnil/SoulSync/README.md

 8. **Analytics and Reporting**
     - The admin dashboard features a pie chart displaying the distribution of normal users, premium users, male and female users, total biodata count, and revenue.

+9. **Payment Integration**
+    - Seamless and secure payment processing for contact information requests and premium memberships.

 ## Installation